ab2gbl/my_cheat/Welcome file.md

 	- create/read/update account
 	- View account details
 	- Make account as default
-- #### admin/transactions/
-Displays the list of all transactions made
-- View transaction details and trace
-- Filter transactions by criteria

 - #### admin/paiment/
 employee generate QR codes to do paiments
 Features:
 		- Generate Qr code ( dynamic, static with/without amount )
 		- transactions history
-- Suspend customers
+- #### admin/transactions/
+Displays the list of all transactions made
+	- View transaction details and trace
-- Filter customers
+	- Filter transactions by criteria

 - #### admin/merchant/
 Lists all merchants registered in the system.
 Features: